Renancamps/Python-repository/README.md

 Please make sure to update tests as appropriate.

 ## Support
-If there is any questions feel free to reach me on email: campos.renan@outlook.com
+If there is any questions or suggestions feel free to reach me on email: campos.renan@outlook.com